 8.6.1 Red bags or red containers for sharps may be substituted for labels.

 8.7 Eating, drinking, smoking, applying cosmetics or lip balm, and handling contact lenses are prohibited in work areas where there is a reasonable likelihood of occupational exposure.
-No eating, drinking or smoking signs shall be posted.
+“No eating,” “no drinking,” and “no smoking” signs shall be posted.

 8.8 Food and drink shall not be kept in refrigerators, freezers, shelves, cabinets or on countertops or benchtops where blood or other potentially infectious materials are present.
-All procedures involving blood or other potentially infectious materials shall be performed in such a manner as to minimize splashing, spraying, splattering and generation of droplets of these substances.

-8.9 Equipment such as sports equipment that may become contaminated with blood or other potentially infectious materials shall be examined prior to servicing or shipping and shall be decontaminated as necessary, unless the department can demonstrate that decontamination of such equipment or portions of such equipment is not feasible.
-A readily observable label in accordance with policy shall be attached to the equipment stating which portions remain contaminated.
+8.9 Equipment such as sports equipment that may become contaminated with blood or other potentially infectious materials shall be examined prior to servicing or shipping and shall be decontaminated as necessary, unless the school or department can demonstrate that decontamination of such equipment or portions of such equipment is not feasible.
+A readily observable label in accordance with this procedure shall be attached to the equipment stating which portions remain contaminated.

-8.10 The department shall ensure that this information is conveyed to all affected employees, the servicing representative, and/or the manufacturer, as appropriate prior to handling, servicing or shipping so that appropriate precautions will be taken.
+8.10 The school or department shall ensure that this information is conveyed to all affected employees, the servicing representative, and/or the manufacturer, as appropriate prior to handling, servicing or shipping so that appropriate precautions will be taken.

 8.11 Containers for contaminated sharps shall be accessible to employees and located as close as feasible to where sharps are found.
 Containers should be maintained upright throughout use, replaced routinely and not be allowed to overfill.
 Reusable containers shall not be opened, emptied or cleaned manually or in any manner, which would expose employees to risk of injury.